TL;DR

 • Multimodal across text, images, video, and code, with strong coding and reasoning performance for its era

-• Has since been superseded by Gemini 2.0, Gemini 2.5 Pro, and other specialised variants in the Gemini family
+• Has since been superseded by Gemini 2.0, Gemini 2.5 Pro, and the current Gemini 3 family

 • Documented here for historical context - the original Ultra branding is no longer the main consumer-facing model